gvwilson/thirdbit/_posts/2011/2011-10-24-demand-fair-play-for-fauja-singh.md

 date: 2011-10-24 19:24:59
 year: 2011
 ---
-I just sent the following to <a href="mailto:adjudication@guinnessworldrecords.com">adjudication@guinnessworldrecords.com</a>; please add your voice.
+I just sent the following to adjudication@guinnessworldrecords.com; please add your voice.
 Damn birthers are everywhere these days…

 <hr />